cloudfoundry-attic/cf-openstack-validator/README.md

 ### Environment

 The validator runs on Mac and Linux.
-Please ensure that the following list is installed on the Linux system where the validator is executed:
+Please ensure that the following packages are installed on your system:

+**Linux Requirements**

-* ruby 2.x
+* ruby 2.1.x or newer
 * make
 * gcc
 * zlib1g-dev
 * libssl-dev
 * ssh

+**Mac Requirements**

-To run on Mac the `Xcode` command line tools have to be installed.
+* xcode command line tools

 ## Usage